16 June 2026

 PHOTO provided by the interviewees

 Later, I was the class representative, and Vitya was a top student.
 But we didn’t get married until 2011.
-After college, I had a job in Kyiv, while he had a three-year military contract in the Odesa region.
+After college, I had a job in Kyiv, while he served a three-year military contract in the Odesa region.

 On June 1, 2012, our daughter Evelina was born.
 She was a daddy’s girl; they had a very close bond.
-Our daughter trusted her dad completely; she even sometimes called Viktor “my little buddy,” which shocked her caregivers and teachers a bit.
+Our daughter trusted her dad completely; she even sometimes called Viktor “my little buddy,” which surprised her caregivers and teachers a bit.

 <picture></picture>